 This is a questionnaire I created to find out people's thoughts of magazines.
 My aim was to question my target audience of young people in order to find what type of magazine would be suitable for my target audience.

-In this question I found that the most suggested name for my magazine is Unplugged.
+question I found that the most suggested name for my magazine is Unplugged.